 I’m guilty of not asking my husband how I can be praying for him.
-This is something I am aiming to be more intentional about in 2017!
+This is something I am aiming to be more intentional about in the coming year!
 This post inspired me!

 This year, one of the ways I am committing to surrender my marriage to the Lord in to go on a prayer journey with my husband.
 We are planning to use these books to be intentional about praying for each other this year!

-Here’s some of our other posts to help your marriage flourish in 2017:
+Here’s some of our other posts to help your marriage flourish this year:

 How do you invest in your marriage?
 Share in the comments below.